stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-Make an [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) check vs. one adjacent foe's Charisma defense as an action.
+Make an [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) check vs one adjacent foe's Charisma defense as an action.
 On a hit, the target is [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) for 1d4 rounds.

 If multiple dice in your Intimidation dice pool hit the target's Charisma defence, then the duration is extended by 1 round for every additional die beyond the first.